CFP: International Merleau-Ponty Circle

 Georgetown University, Washington, DC, USA

-Much of Merleau-Ponty’s thought centers around the idea that we find ourselves not separate from the world, nor even “in” it, but fully intertwined with it—caught up in a web of relations and forces that shape experience through and through.
-Certain relations and forces shape us in ways that are definitive for our sense of “fitting” or “misfitting,” a framework developed in Rosemarie Garland-Thomson’s seminal article, “Misfits: A Feminist Materialist Disability Concept” (Hypatia, 2011).
-Fits and misfits, in Garland-Thomson’s sense, are everywhere, once you know how to look for them: spatial, placial, architectural, equipmental, technological, economic, social, cultural, cosmological, and so on.
+Much of Merleau-Ponty’s thought centers around the idea that we find ourselves not separate from the world, nor even “in” it, but fully intertwined—caught up in a web of relations and forces that shape our lived experience through and through.
+Many relations and forces shape us in ways that are definitive for our sense of “fitting” or “misfitting,” a framework developed in Rosemarie Garland-Thomson’s seminal article, “Misfits: A Feminist Materialist Disability Concept” (Hypatia, 2011).
+Fits and misfits, in Garland-Thomson’s sense, are everywhere, once you know how to look for them: spatial, placial, architectural, equipmental, technological, political, economic, social, cultural, historical, cosmological, and so on.

-The conference is directed and organized by Joel Michael Reynolds.
-The keynote speaker is Rosemarie Garland-Thomson.
-Submissions of no more than 3,500 words should be prepared for anonymous review and sent to Joel Michael Reynolds ([email protected]) with the subject heading “IMPC Submission” by July 1st, 2022 (if you need a short extension, please write the organizer).
+The conference is directed by Joel Michael Reynolds.
+The keynote address will be by Rosemarie Garland-Thomson.
+While some preference will be given to papers on the theme, all papers in relationship to Merleau-Ponty's work will be considered.
+Submissions of papers of no more than 3,000 words (abstracts will not be accepted) should be prepared for anonymous review and sent to Joel Michael Reynolds ([email protected]) with the subject heading “IMPC Submission” by July 1st, 2022.
 The annual conference features the M. C. Dillon prize and lecture for the best graduate student paper submission.
 To be considered for the M.C.
 Dillon prize, please indicate so on the cover letter of your submission.

 To host the conference at a physical location, a certain percentage of talks will need to be presented in person (barring another public health or other such shut down).
 Please clearly indicate on the cover letter of your submission whether upon acceptance, you would attend the conference in person or virtually.
 If you plan to attend virtually because doing so physically presents insurmountable accessibility issues (of whatever sort, including economic ones), you are welcome (but not required) to include that information.
 You are also welcome to include any anticipated accessibility needs, which will greatly assist in planning.